 Early Origins of the Kingesly family

 The surname Kingesly was first found in Cheshire where a "township and estate, the property of Sir Ranulph de Kingsley before 1128 was found.
 In the XVIII century the family divided into two branches, the younger continuing the name of Kingsley, the elder adopting that of De Aula or Hale."
 Another early listing of the name was Adam de Kyngeslegh who was listed in East Cheshire.
 Kingsley is a township, civil parish and a village in the parish of Frodsham, union of Runcorn.
 It was first listed in the Domesday Book of 1086 as Chingeslie.

 Early History of the Kingesly family

 This web page shows only a small excerpt of our Kingesly research.
-Another 171 words (12 lines of text) are included under the topic Early Kingesly History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) are included under the topic Early Kingesly History in all our PDF Extended History products and printed products wherever possible.

 Kingesly Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Kingesly have been found, including Kingsley, Kingsleigh, Kingslee, Kinsey and others.

 Early Notables of the Kingesly family (pre 1700)

 More information is included under the topic Early Kingesly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kingesly family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Kingesly were among those contributors: Steven Kingsley, who settled in Salem Massachusetts in 1630; William Kingsley settled in Virginia in 1623; David Kinsey settled with his wife in Pennsylvania in 1682.